-You can also choose to raise a complaint via the European Commissions Online Dispute Resolution Platform.
-However, since the Financial Ombudsman Service was established to deal with complaints regarding financial service firms based in the United Kingdom, it is likely that you will be referred to the Financial Ombudsman Service, whose details are outlined above.
+You can also choose to raise a complaint via the European Commission's Online Dispute Resolution Platform.
+However, since the Financial Ombudsman Service was established to deal with complaints regarding financial service firms based in the Republic of Cyprus, it is likely that you will be referred to the Financial Ombudsman Service, whose details are outlined above.